ABOUT LAUREL HOLLOW PARK

 Expect to find Chelsea with the Laughlin China marking as shown to the right.

-Lucille T. Cox. was a writer covereing the pottery industry for East Liverpool, Ohio's newspaper, The Evening Review.
+Lucille T. Cox was a writer covering the pottery industry for East Liverpool, Ohio's newspaper, The Evening Review.
 She also wrote many articles for pottery trade publications.
 Here is a small piece she wrote for The Review which was published on October 31, 1941.
 It is an historical piece regarding Homer Laughlin's work with translucent ware around the time Chelsea was introduced.

 First China Here Drew Praise From Editor